Want to increase fertility naturally?

 The light that women expose themselves to before bed can greatly affect their hormones, particularly melatonin.

 Take time before bed to have a bath, light a candle, listen to some soft music, and relax.
 You can’t expect to have a restful night if you stimulate your brain with light and electromagnetic radiation up until you close your eyes.

 Turn off your brain at least one hour before bed.
 You’ll have more restful sleep, which may help your hormones, your mood, and your fertility.

 When it was time for lights out, there was no television or Internet browsing.
 It was time to connect with yourself.
 She always created a great sleeping space – no lights, no electronics, and no tension.

 Always go to bed with a smile and tell your loved ones that you love them.
 That was her motto.

 5. Mind/Body Detox

-This is the single most important step that you’ll need to take in order to increase your chances of conceiving, since the liver is one of the most important organs involved in reproduction and fertility.
+This may be the single most important step to take in order to increase fertility naturally.
+Did you know that the liver is one of the most important organs involved in reproduction and fertility.

 This means taking natural herbs (in the form of a cleansing kit) and making some dietary changes for a minimum of 2 weeks – no alcohol, no coffee (or at least have a maximum of one cup per day), no harsh stimulants, no gluten, no dairy, and no sugar – only natural whole foods.